 However since September 2000, we do not guarantee to meet parents’ preferences for a school place for pupils who live within the admission zone, if the school is full.

-Please note the Local Authority has revised its Home to School Transport policy for children applying for school places for entry in September 2017.
-You will find the necessary detail and any changes that may affect you on the School transport webpage.
+Please read the Local Authority Home to School Transport policy for children applying for school places on the School transport webpage.

 Parents and carers who apply online will be informed of the outcome of their application by email and a letter will also be sent to every parent and carer.